Quick Answer

 - Carryover: Up to $660 rolls into the next year.
 Anything above that is forfeited.

-- Grace period: You get an extra 2.5 months after the plan year ends to spend last year's balance.
+- Grace period: You get an extra 2.5 months after the plan year ends (until March 15 for calendar-year plans) to spend last year's balance.
 Nothing carries over after the grace period.

 - Neither: Use it or lose it.
-Your balance expires on the last day of the plan year.
+Your balance expires on the last day of the plan year (typically December 31).

 If your employer offers the $660 carryover, that means any balance above $660 is at risk.
 If you elected $3,400 and only spent $1,500 by year-end, you'd lose $1,240 ($1,900 remaining minus $660 carryover).